-Students eligible for special education services who have an IEP and who are in a facility operated by the Department of Juvenile Justice must receive their educational programs.
-All students with an Individualized Education Program (IEP) are entitled to a free appropriate public education (FAPE).
-"Appropriate" is a minimal standard that assures the student has the opportunity to make educational progress.
+Students eligible for special education services who have an Individualized Education Program (IEP) and who are in a facility operated by the Department of Juvenile Justice must receive their educational programs.
+All students with an IEP are entitled to a free appropriate public education (FAPE).
+"Appropriate" is a minimal standard that assures students have the opportunity to make educational progress.